 The professional practice of Speech-Language Pathology and/or Audiology requires a graduate degree from an accredited program.
 Individuals applying for national certification and state licensure must hold a master’s (or Doctoral) degree in the appropriate area of study, meet specific requirements in course work, practicum, and professional experience, and pass a national examination.

 COSD offers an accredited graduate program in Speech-Language Pathology and a pre-professional undergraduate program.
 COSD offers a Bachelor of Arts or a Bachelor of Science degree in Communication Sciences and Disorders.
 The undergraduate program requires four academic years.
 Students wishing to pursue a bachelor’s degree in COSD enter the Waldron College of Health and Human Services as Pre-COSD majors.
 In their first two years, students typically complete their Core Curriculum requirements.
 As junior and senior COSD majors, students complete major and related courses, other degree requirements, and elective courses.
-Also, students are recommended to take courses that are required for teacher licensure in Virginia.

 In order to be admitted as COSD majors and to take most major requirements, students must have junior class standing (completion of 56 semester credit hours) and have earned an overall grade point average of 2.8.